 Kermel® is a polyamide-imide, classified in the meta-aramid family whilst Kermel® Tech is an aromatic polyimide-amide fibre.
-Non-flammable Kermel® Tech can withstand high temperature in the long term whereas fire resistant Kermel® fibre can resist extreme high temperatures (up to 1,000°C) for a few seconds.

-Kermel[®] Tech is used for technical applications such as hot gas filtration, while Kermel[®] is dedicated to protective clothing against heat and flames.
+Non-flammable Kermel® Tech can withstand high temperature in the long term whereas fire resistant Kermel® fibre can resist extreme high temperatures (up to 1,000° C) for a few seconds for technical applications such as hot gas filtration, while Kermel® is dedicated to protective clothing against heat and flames.